 • Custom visualization plugins — Extend data interaction with tailored plugins for tabular, geospatial, genomic, or simulation data.

-• Globus data transfer — Planned.
+Planned: Globus data transfer integration — see Roadmap.

-• Open access repository — Publish articles, reports, datasets, notebooks, apps, and workflows in a customizable repository.
+• Open-access repository — Publish articles, reports, datasets, notebooks, apps, and workflows in a customizable repository.

 • Persistent identifiers — Assign DOIs, Handles, or ARKs to ensure permanent citation and reliable referencing.